With interest rates rising, should you invest in the SGS bond and T-bill using your CPF to earn a higher return?

 Subtracting the interest payment of S$208 we are missing out on and related fees, we could potentially earn approximately S$530 more for putting S$100,000 of our CPF OA savings in the 6-month T-bill that pays an interest rate of 4.0% per annum.

-How to minimise losing your CPF interest
+How do I minimise losing my CPF interest when applying for the T-bill?

 As our Beansprout community helped to point out, there can be auctions where you might lose two additional months of CPF interest rather than one additional month.